Senior Bathing Tips

 Hot water can cause excessive flow of blood to the skin, and this can cause cardiovascular strain.
 The heart may work too hard, which is dangerous for seniors who may have heart conditions.
 Burns can also occur in hot bath and showers.
 Hot water of 120 degrees Fahrenheit (50 degrees Celsius) is far too hot for safe bathing.
 Water can cause serious burns on the skin in very little time.
 Seniors who cannot move quickly enough to shut off the faucet risk burns that can lead to serious infections.

-Cold water also affects the body.
+Senior bathing with cold water also affects the body.
 Cold water can cause blood vessels to narrow.
 This reaction will reduce the amount of blood that flows to a person’s skin, internal organs and their heart.
 A reduction in blood volume can cause the heart to strain.
 If the bath water is colder than core body temperature, body heat is lost.
 Cold water can cause sudden lowering of body temperature and blood vessel constriction in the elderly.

-Tips for Safe Senior Bathing
+Simple Tips for Safe Bathing

 - Test the bath water before letting the patient enter the tub or shower.
 Let the senior test it with a finger or toe to see if it is comfortable for them.
 Even if the person can bathe herself, the caregiver should stay alert and watch and listen, so she can respond immediately to a problem when the patient is bathing independently.